The Modern OnlyFans Management Stack for Agencies

 Lowest cost, zero delegation, viable only at very low scale before messaging volume exceeds what one person can cover well.

 The creator or a small business hires chatters directly.
-Full control, but the full operating burden too: 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage, recruiting, training, scheduling, and annual chatter attrition runs around 55% (OFM-Tools).
+Full control, but the full operating burden too: 2.0-2.4 chatter seats per creator, recruiting, training, scheduling, and chatter teams see annual turnover of about 55% (OFM-Tools).

-An OnlyFans agency takes over operations for a revenue cut.
+An OnlyFans agency takes over operations for a revenue cut, typically 30 to 50 percent.
 Removes the management burden from the creator but adds an intermediary margin; the agency itself still runs one of the other coverage models underneath (how agencies work and cost).

 5. Autonomous AI